RTradeLtd/Temporal/README.md

 ## Web Interfaces And Endpoints

 We have a variety of methods to access the variety of APIs and web interfaces we expose to use IPFS, via the clearnet, and as hidden services via I2P.
 For those that want maximal privacy we recommend using our I2P hidden services, however they require running an I2P router to access.
+If you want a cheap way of running an always online I2P router you can use a Raspberry Pi [and use this script to install the I2P router, it's what the CTO for RTrade does and it works quite well](https://github.com/bonedaddy/rpi-utils/blob/b780fa8d1cbb4c822b4baa0c98520dd8cf1d33ff/scripts/install_i2p.sh).

 ### Clearnet